dlakelan/routerperf/README.md

 # Router custom QoS script: SimpleHFSCgamerscript.sh

 SimpleHFSCgamerscript.sh is a shell script that will set up highly responsive QoS for a wired router with a single LAN on OpenWrt.

-It is important that you use a single ethernet device for your LAN, not a bridge with wifi, otherwise this script will not see all packets coming down from the internet as it only regulates ONE lan device and a bridge with ethernet and wifi contains two devices.
+- Updated script works with modern nftables based firewalls (fw4 or custom by you)
 - log into your OpenWrt router
 - cd /etc
 - wget --no-check-certificates https://raw.githubusercontent.com/dlakelan/routerperf/master/SimpleHFSCgamerscript.sh